 - A pretty common scam in a lot of countries.
 Cute girls find a foreigner (as all foreigners are rich!), invite him to a tea ceremony, and the final bill ends up being relatively expensive.
 The scammers pay as well (although they get their money refunded after the sucker leaves).

-- In a similar vein; Bottle bars.
+- In a similar vein, bottle bars, also known as clip joints.
 Upon entering a bar, the guest will be joined by several pretty girls who coax him into ordering as many bottles of wine, champagne and whatnot.
 When it comes time to pay, the bottles turn out to cost well into the triple digits and some large men arrive to "protect you" while you get the money from a nearby ATM.